 What benefits will my student get from being in the Honors College?

-The most important benefit to being in the Honors College is that students are a member of a close knit and engaged community of peers and faculty who celebrate academic excellence.
-Honors students receive supplemental scholarships, access to unique and distinct lectures, seminars with Distinguished Speakers, opportunity to participate in research and travel study, an array of engaging and interesting co-curricular programs, and priority course registration.
+The most important benefit to being in the Honors College is that students are a member of a close-knit and engaged community of peers and faculty who celebrate academic excellence.
+Honors students receive supplemental scholarships, access to unique and distinct lectures, the opportunity to participate in research and travel study, and an array of engaging and interesting co-curricular programs.

 Are there award ceremonies for Honors students?
 Are parents allowed/invited to attend?